 Really disappointed with this recipe.
 I'd planned on making tacos with these tortillas and had chicken in the oven and other fixins already made.
 The batter was runny and there's no way you could roll balls of dough with that consistency.
 I ended up giving up and making pancakes out of the batter instead.

 Not good for tortillas at all.
 Mixture is soupy, even after adding more almond flour.
-These are, however, delicious paleo pancakes!
-Switch the title to pancakes and people won't be nearly as upset :-)
+These make, however, delicious paleo pancakes!

 This tastes like egg "omelettes".
 I followed the recipe but plan on making changes the next time we make it.
 I did make the mix and it was way too soupy so I poured it into the hot pan and just swirled it around until it was thin and flipped it once it starting lifting.